masala/masala-parser/README.md

 ## The Numbers Bundle

-* `numberLiteral`: accept any float number, such as -2.3E+24, and returns a float (and so moves the cursor)
+* `numberLiteral`: accept any float number, such as -2.3E+24, and returns a float
 * `digit`: accept any single digit, and return a **single char** (or in fact string, it's just javascript)
+* `digits`: accept many digits, and return a **string**.
+Warning: it does not accept **+-** signs symbols.
 * `integer`: accept any positive or negative integer

 # The Standard bundles

-The standard bundles offers a generic Token Bundle, a data Extractor, a Json parser, and an experimental and incomplete markdown parser.
+Masala Parser offers a generic Token Bundle, a data Extractor, a Json parser, and an experimental and incomplete markdown parser.

 ## The Token Bundle